puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 To unit test your module, use the `pdk test unit` command.
 This command runs all the unit tests in your module.

 Before you begin, you need to have written unit tests for your module.
 The exception to this is if you are testing an empty PDK-generated module.
 If you generated a module with PDK, and you have *not* added any new classes or code to it, PDK can test to make sure that the module was generated correctly.
+[DavidS: this seems backwards.
+Even if there are no tests, you can run `pdk test unit`.
+It'll just tell you that there were no tests.
+When generating a class using the PDK, you will get unit tests that already give you great confidence in that the code is semi-working.
+Additional tests can be added at the developer's deliberation.]

 1. In your module's directory, from the command line, run: